ExaggeratedRumors/demooder/README.md

 7. Predict.

 ## Predicting in Android
 1. Convert TF model to ONNX.
+The model is converted to ONNX to leverage the ONNX Runtime for efficient, cross-platform inference on Android devices.
 2. Record voice signal.
 3. Downsample signal from 48000Hz to 16000Hz.
 4. Convert byte data to complex.